danielbarter/personal_website_code_old/posts/mathematics/2016-11-23-quantumparticlezerodimensionalspace.md

 # Quantum Particles in a Zero Dimensional Space

 Most introductory textbooks on quantum mechanics start by studying a quantum particle in the real line.
-In this blog post, we are going to study a quantum particle in a finite set.
+In this blog post, we are going to think about quantum particles in a finite set.

 ### Classical Mechanics in a finite set